Ahmadnagar Sultanate: Art

 The treacherous Mughal Viceroy of the Deccan Khan Jahan Lodi was executed in the year 1630, for covertly allying himself with Burhan Nizam Shah III, against the Mughal Emperor Shah Jahan.

 Under the reigns of successive rulers of the dynasty, architecture and art flourished in the kingdom.
 The earliest extant school of painting in the Deccan sultanates is from Ahmadnagar.
-Several palaces, such as the Farah Bakhsh Bagh, the Hasht Bihisht Bagh, Lakkad Mahal were built, as were tombs, mosques and other buildings.
-Many forts of the Deccan, such as the fort of Junnar (later renamed Shivneri), Paranda, Ausa, Dharur, Lohagad, etc. were greatly improved under their reign.
-Daulatabad, which was their secondary capital, was also heavily fortified and constructed in their reign.
+Several palaces, such as the Farah Bakhsh Bagh, The Hasht Bihisht Bagh and Lakkad Mahal were built, as were tombs, mosques and other buildings.
+Many forts of the Deccan, such as the fort of Junnar (later renamed Shivneri), Paranda, Ausa, Dharur, Lohagad, etc., were greatly improved under their reign.
+Daulatabad, which was their secondary capital, was also heavily fortified and constructed during their reign.
 Literature was heavily patronised in the kingdom, as seen through manuscripts such as the Tarif-i Husain Shah Badshah-i Dakan.
 Sanskrit scholarship was also given a boost under their rule, as demonstrated by the works of Sabaji Pratap and Bhanudatta.
 The city of Ahmadnagar, founded by the Nizam Shahs, was described as being comparable to Cairo and Baghdad, within a few years of its construction.
 It was modelled along the great cities of the Persianate world, given the Shi'i leanings of the dynasty.